ia-eknorr/ignition-git-style-guide/readme.md

 - Different types of merges exist.
 Recommended merge styles are:
   - **Merge Commit**: Used to merge branches with few commits
   - **Squash and Merge**: Used to merge branches with many commits.
 This option essentially makes a commit with a list of each commit in the feature branch as the default description.

+### Questions?
+Requests?

+If you have any questions, have a suggestion for something to add, or notice something that doesn't look right, open an issue or submit a pull request.